What we know about the victims of the Bondi Beach shooting in Australia

 Matilda Britvan

-Ten-year-old Matilda Britvan was identified as one of those killed in the attack by her aunt, Lina Chernykh.
+Ten-year-old Matilda Britvan was identified as one of those killed in the attack.
+She was identified by her aunt, Lina Chernykh.

 “Everywhere she goes, she was like a sun,” Chernykh said.

-Channel 9 reported that Matilda and her six-year-old sister Summer were enjoying the celebrations at the beach Sunday when gunshots rang out.
+Channel 9 reported that Matilda and her 6-year-old sister, Summer, were enjoying the celebrations at the beach Sunday when gunshots rang out.
 Matilda was fatally shot in front of her sister, according to the outlet.

 Matilda Britvan.